-If you’re struggling to nail down a nightly rental rate for your Pacific Yurt, take a look at Airbnb’s cost calculator.
-It’s a good way to learn more about rental estimates based on the market and your area’s competition.
+If you’re struggling to set your yurt rental nightly rate, take a look at Airbnb’s cost calculator.
+It’s a good way to learn more about yurt rental price estimates based on the market and your area’s competition.

-Follow these steps when setting your rental price:
+Follow these steps when setting your yurt rental price:

 - Decide your minimum and maximum rental rates